genebean/dots/README.md

 repositories is handled by way of the
 [Puppet gem](https://rubygems.org/gems/puppet).

-Everything about dots assumes you are running it as a normal user, not as root.
-Strange and unexpected things could well happen if you run any part of it as root or via sudo.
+Everything about dots macOS assumes you are running it as a normal user, not as root.
+Strange and unexpected things could well happen if you run any part of it as root or via sudo while on macOS.
+That said, sudo is required on Debian due to there not being an equivalent to homebrew as you need sudo to use apt.

 ## Initial Setup